Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Corrugated Board Coatings

-Color - Color coatings can be applied in any color and are designed to match the color of the brand being packaged.
-Once the color coating is applied, branding information can be printed on a box.
+Color: Color coatings can be applied in various shades to align with branding needs.
+After applying the color coating, additional branding information can be printed on the box.

 Scuff Resistance - Scuff-resistant coatings are sturdy and abrasive resistant.
 They are designed for packaging products that may damage the facing of the box during shipping.
 A strong scuff-resistant box eliminates the need for additional packaging material such as bubble wrap or Styrofoam.

-Corrosion Protection (VCI) - Volatile corrosion inhibitors (VCI) are additives used in packaging materials to protect against corrosion.
-It is injected into the corrugated board and provides continuous protection even if the packing is opened.
-The main purpose of the VCI-protected board is to provide shipping alternatives for ferrous metals.
+Corrosion Protection (VCI): Volatile Corrosion Inhibitors (VCI) are used in packaging to prevent corrosion.
+This additive is infused into the corrugated board, providing ongoing protection even if the packaging is opened.
+VCI-coated boards are particularly useful for shipping ferrous metals.

-Corrugated boxes are designed to fit any type of shipping need, which can run into thousands of different shapes, sizes, thicknesses, and designs.
-This does not include customized boxes ordered to meet specific requirements.
+Corrugated boxes are versatile and can be crafted to accommodate a wide range of shipping needs, resulting in thousands of variations in shapes, sizes, thicknesses, and designs.
+This variety also extends to customized boxes tailored to specific requirements.

 Types of Corrugated Boxes